protolambda/lmd-ghost/README.md

 1. Start at the justified block
 2. Compare every child, to choose the best one
 3. Comparison is based on scores
-4. Scores are simple, but highly ineffecient:
+4. Scores are simple, but highly inefficient:
  -- We loop through every attestation
    ** If the attestation has the child as an ancestor, it adds up to the total vote count for the child
 5. The best child wins, and repeat 2 - 4 from there, until there is no children left.